jestinbin/clone-redis/README.md

 - [ ] optimize the data restoration procedure by reading data as a stream instead of in a single pass
 - [ ] refine the store interface by hiding internal methods that start with _
 - [ ] use the compactLog feature during the execution (now it's used at the start)
+- [ ] management of multiple requests made by the client; for now, the client can handle only one request at a time, thus having to wait for the resolution of one request before making another